 Ritual- What is it and why does it matter?

 The manner in which we approach and discuss death is expanding.
 We are reconnecting with a fundamental understanding of the sacredness of this time of transition.
-As we begin to add new rituals and blend them with the traditional, and in some cases, replace the older ones.
+As we add new rituals and blend them with the traditional, and sometimes, replace the older ones.
 These more original rituals carry a personal connection to those involved.

 The practice and participation in Ritual has always been an essential element of human experience.
 It becomes a sacred practice through the intention behind the action.